Lasting Pleasures vs. Fleeting Happiness

 Compassion and Forgiveness

-This brief look at compassion and forgiveness is critical to our relationships and learning to walk in Christ.
-This is only the first of many studies in compassion and forgiveness as we walk through fields of grace together.
-Shame and hurt, shock and regret, remorse and denial, suffering and pain, are common experiences of life.
-We all have the same…
+Compassion and Forgiveness This brief look at compassion and forgiveness is critical to our relationships and learning to walk in Christ.
+This is only the first of many studies in compassion and forgiveness as we walk through fields of grace together Shame and hurt, shock and regret, remorse and denial, suffering and pain, are common experiences of life.
+We all…

 Continue reading